ejarzo/planet/src/pages/band-name-vortex/index.md

   Eric Crapton
   Error Smith
   Erykah Bidet
-  Eva Cassidy &amp; the Sundance Kid
+  Eva Cassidy & the Sundance Kid
-  Excuse Me &amp; the Banshees
+  Excuse Me & the Banshees
   Face of Mace
   Faith Hill No More
   Falco Jimenez